IvanIFChen/PMP_Solver/README.md

 ## Open Issues
 * Still need to figure out the best parameters (size, epoch... etc) for the model.
   - While this is similar to the example code, some of the documents are much smaller, need to do some more research.
-* ~Datasize is too small.
-Most sources are doing 10s, 100s, or even millions of dataset for training.
-What I have is definitely not enough.~ Now around 3k with some duplicates
 * Some questions doesn't fit to our application:
   - some too short, we want a scenario
   - some have diagrams, info already lost during pdf to txt conversion, so disregard those too (maybe possible through regex)
-* ~Source PDFs have duplicate questions, causing the model consistency to be very low, if we see carefully there are a bunch of 2, 3 ranks, they are likely caused by duplicates.
-May need to find a way to remove them, maybe do a diff?
-Say if difference in chars is < 5 then we assume they are a duplicate.~ Created a way to remove *identical* sentences.
 * Run time on my 2016 MBP is around 1:30, need to consider [saving](https://tedboy.github.io/nlps/generated/generated/gensim.models.Doc2Vec.save.html) the model when we have decent result.
 * Issue parsing 4.pdf, parsing function (pdftotext) seems to have trouble parsing things correctly for some texts.
 It's adding/removing spaces at sentences.